Paras248/100-days-of-coding-challenge/README.md

 -   Day 36 coding Statement : Write a Program to Capitalize the first and last letter of each word of a string
 -   Day 37 coding Statement : Write a Program to calculate the Frequency of characters in a string
 -   Day 38 coding Statement : Write a Program to print Non-repeating characters in a string
+-   Day 39 coding Statement : Write a Program to check if two strings are Anagram or not